Pharmacy Administrative Residency Objectives and Strengths

 Resident activities are varied in scope, depending on each individual's background and areas of interest.
 However, each resident will obtain a higher level of competency in each of the following areas:

-- Development of personal leadership qualities and business acumen essential to operate efficiently within a hospital and health system and advance the profession and practice of pharmacy.
+- Demonstrates personal leadership qualities essential to operate effectively within a health system and advance the profession of pharmacy.

 The UW Health Department of Pharmacy is not only a leader in the profession, but also a leader within the hospital in the areas of technology assessment, new business development, information technology, patient safety, resource utilization and regulatory compliance.
 In 2006, this residency program proudly accepted the inaugural ASHP Foundation Pharmacy Residency Program Excellence Award for producing leaders across the profession.